AndrewPrifer/framer-motion-theatre/README.md

 ## Usage

 The following example demonstrates how to use Framer Motion Theatre.
-A working version can be found in the `src` directory.
+A working version can be found in the `src` directory and run by cloning this repository and running `yarn dev`.

 ```tsx
 const project = getProject("framer-motion-theatre", { state: theatreState });